 Resilience - Confidence - Leadership

-We will pick a section of the Appalachian trail in Western Maine to meet our group’s skill and fitness levels.
-This area is filled with plenty of bald-topped peaks, streams and lakes that will keep us occupied even on shorter hiking days.
-Daily mileage will be between 5-8 miles, with one food resupply at our mid-point to keep pack weights low and enthusiasm high.
+Spend five days on one of the most beautiful sections of Maine’s Appalachian trail!
+This trip will take us to the Saddleback area where there are bald-topped peaks and an abundance of streams and lakes to keep us occupied even on shorter hiking days.
+Daily mileage will be between 5-8 miles with the possibility for one food resupply at our mid-point to keep pack weights low and enthusiasm high.(

 The Hundred-Mile Wilderness is the northern most 100 mile section of the Appalachian Trail and goes from Monson to Abol Bridge.
 It is a rugged, remote section that crosses no paved roads but provides some of the best scenery and mountains Maine has to offer.
 Nine nights on the trail camping in tents, ten full days of backpacking (average 10 miles each day).
 This hike is for enthusiastic and motivated teens who want to know what it’s like to immerse themselves in outdoor living.
 There is an option to swim almost every day but expect to get dirty, sweaty and strong!